Author: Ahsan Qureshi

 FAQ

-Q: How fast will I see improvements after these fixes?
+How fast will I see results?

-Q: Do I need to pause automated bidding to fix problems?
+Do I need to stop automated bidding?

-Q: Which reports should I prioritize?
+Which metric should I prioritize?

-Q: Can I run these steps without a tool?
+Can these tools run without a developer?

-Run a guided recovery with ExecWrite
+Run a recovery scan on ExecWrite

 Sources